 Resistance in Kent once covered a large part of that county and neighbouring East Sussex (Figure 1).
 A recent practical failure of a bromadiolone treatment resulted in the DNA sequencing of tissue samples from rats at the site.
 The Y139F mutation, never before found in the UK, was identified (Prescott et al., 2010).
 This SNP is found in several European countries including France, Belgium and The Netherlands (Buckle, 2013; Pelz and Prescott, 2015).
 There is little published evidence, however, about the practical effectiveness of anticoagulants against Y139F.
 Grandemange et al. (2009) conducted laboratory experiments using BCR testing to determine the effectiveness of chlorophacinone, bromadiolone, difenacoum, and difethialone against rats possessing the VKORC1 mutation Y139F.
-From this, the authors recommended that the first-generation compounds and bromadiolone should not be used against these 'Y139F Rats', and that differ acoum might be effective, but its use would be expected to increase the frequency of the resistance mutation.
+From this, the authors recommended that the first-generation compounds and bromadiolone should not be used against these 'Y139F Rats', and that difenacoum might be effective, but its use would be expected to increase the frequency of the resistance mutation.
 They proposed that the highly potent compounds, such as difethialone (and by extrapolation presumably brodifacoum and flocoumafen), may be effective against the strain.
 The work of Grandemange et al. (2009) was used to develop the RRAG recommendations that neither first-generation anticoagulants nor bromadiolone and difenacoum should be used against 'Y139F Rats' (RRAG, 2010).

 Once again, the precise current extent of this resistance in the UK is unknown.
 However, rats carrying this SNP have been identified in the counties of Kent, East Sussex, Suffolk and Norfolk.
+A single tissue sample obtained by our laboratory in 2018 from Shropshire also carried this mutation.
+This new focus of 'Y139F Rats' is at least 150 miles from the nearest that was previously known in west Norfolk (Figure 3).